CODING-Enthusiast9857/Scholarship-Form/README.md

 # Scholarship-Form
-This is project is made using HTML5, CSS3 and JavaScript.
+- This project is made using HTML5, CSS3 and JavaScript.
+- The most fundamental concept Frames in HTML is used in this project.